Negan: "All Out War"

-Several days later, Rick's army arrives at the Saviors' base and demands that Negan come out.
-Rick offers him a chance to surrender and spare the women and children in his community.
-Negan refuses Rick's offer, and reveals that Gregory has defected to the Saviors, meaning that Hilltop is now under Negan's control.
-He calls Dwight, ordering him to bring the men from the outposts back to help drive off Rick's army.
-Dwight agrees but due to the commotion, Negan does not notice the former's hesitation to act immediately.
-As more men rush outside, Negan orders them to start shooting the army before all their snipers are killed.
-He suddenly notices that all their snipers are taking cover and is initially confused as to why Rick's militia are shooting not the snipers, but the windows.
-He then notices the large herd of zombies that are rapidly approaching the Sanctuary walls.
-Suddenly, Holly drives through the fence, destroying a portion of it and letting the herd inside.
-Negan frantically orders his men back inside the foundry but notices that Holly is still alive.
+Several days later, Rick's army arrives at the Sanctuary, the Saviors' foundry base.
+Rick demands that Negan come out and offers him a chance to surrender and spare the women and children in his community.
+Negan refuses Rick's offer, and reveals that Gregory has renewed his loyalty to the Saviors, placing Hilltop under Negan's control.
+After Hilltop fighters withdraw, gunfire is exchanged.
+Negan orders Dwight to summon reinforcements from the outposts.
+As more men rush outside, Negan notices that Rick's militia are shooting at the Sanctuary's windows, and a herd of zombies is approaching.
+Suddenly, Holly drives through their fence, destroying a portion of it and allowing the zombies inside.
+Negan orders his men back inside the foundry but notices that Holly is still alive.
 He sees a zombie about to kill her and dispatches it.
-As she looks up, Negan smiles and says that she was not "going to get off THAT fucking easy."
-As the walkers converge on the courtyard area, the Saviors retreat inside the foundry to develop a new strategy.
+As she looks up, Negan smiles and says that she was not "going to get off that fucking easy."
+As the zombies converge on the courtyard area, the Saviors retreat inside the foundry to develop a new strategy.